September 2018 inter-Korean summit: Gifts

 On 27 September 2018, Kim honored a request Moon made during the summit and gave the South Korean leader two rare Pungsans, Korean hunting dogs, named Gomi and Songgang.
 On 8 November 2018, Moon's office declared the mushrooms safe to eat and were not affected by North Korea's history of nuclear testing.
 On 11 November 2018, South Korea airlifted 200 tons of tangerines to North Korea from Jeju Island as a goodwill gesture for the mushrooms.
 On 12 November 2018, Gomi, the female Pungsan, gave birth to six "peace gift" puppies.
 When they were born, Moon tweeted "As the pregnancy period of dogs is about two months, Gomi must have come to us pregnant," and that "I hope inter-Korean affairs will be like this."
 On 25 November 2018, Moon presented photos of these "peace gift" puppies to the public.

 Kim's visit to Seoul

-It was announced that DPRK leader Kim Jong-un's visit to Seoul would occur in December 2018 based on the report from South Korea’s Yonhap news agency.
+It was announced that North Korea leader Kim Jong Un's visit to Seoul would occur in December 2018 based on the report from South Korea's Yonhap news agency.